TristanBomb/Pathfinder-2-SRD/README.md

 ## Pathfinder 2 SRD

 The Pathfinder 2 SRD is an unofficial hypertext reference document for the second edition of the Pathfinder role-playing game, which is licensed under the Open Game License.
 Note that Pathfinder 2 is currently in the beta/playtesting phase, so many of the rules and features are likely to change.
 If you wish, you may contribute to this document via [this](https://github.com/TristanBomb/Pathfinder2-SRD/) GitHub repository.
+Currently, we're working on copying the rulebook verbatim to the SRD, but we hope to offer additional information not available in the text, along with hyperlinking.

 You can use the [editor on GitHub](https://github.com/TristanBomb/Pathfinder2-SRD/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages on the site from the content in the Markdown files.

 ### About GitHub Pages